Data Curation from Privacy-Aware Agents: The Competitive Protocol

 \section{The Competitive Protocol}

 This is the main section of the paper where we present the existence of a protocol that truthfully implements in unique equilibrium the computation of social functions, as well as prove its optimality.
-We show that under some minor natural assumptions we achieve a protocol, titled as the {\em competitive protocol} with the following properties: \begin{enumerate} \item Truthfulness is its only equilibrium. \item When the agents play according to the equilibrium, the center knows the true value of $g$. \item When the agents play according to the equilibrium, they know the true value of $g$. \item This protocol is optimal - if truthfulness is an equilibrium of some other protocol (for some setting and function) then it is also a unique equilibrium of the competitive protocol. \end{enumerate}
+We show that under some minor natural assumptions we achieve a protocol, titled as the {\em competitive protocol}, with the following properties: \begin{enumerate} \item Truthfulness is its only equilibrium. \item When the agents play according to the equilibrium, the center knows the true value of $g$. \item When the agents play according to the equilibrium, they know the true value of $g$. \item This protocol is optimal - if there exists a protocol with a truthful equilibrium (for some fixed utility and social functions) then it is also a unique equilibrium of the competitive protocol. \end{enumerate}